FrancoisChastel/h/report.md

 ## Complexity

-1. What are your results for the ten most complex functions?
+1. What are your results for the 8 most complex functions?

 h/routes.py : The complexity of the function is due to their binding strategy and the complexity should be high.